 A tranquil area for people and wildlife

-OPT was bequeathed the lakes by Mr Viv Kirk which had been in the Kirk family for two generations.
+OPT was bequeathed the lakes, which had been in his family for two generations, by Mr Viv Kirk.
 Until his last days, Mr Kirk would be seen walking across Port Meadow each day coming from his house in Jericho to spend the day where he most felt at home amongst the trees, birds, his beloved traction engines and his fishing.
 In the past, a house on stilts had stood on the site which, at times of flooding, could only be reached by punt.

 Over the years the safety of the collection of historic traction engines and other machinery meant that the site had been locked, gated and barred behind high fencing which made the lakes invisible from the road so that many people were unaware of their existence.